-Key question Answer to an exclusive licence, or (v) the exercise of an option to increase or acquire IP rights.
-In such circumstances, parties will need to consider the potential for such IP licensing arrangement to give rise to national security concerns, particularly if the asset is closely linked to one of the 17 sensitive sectors.
+Key question Answer the potential for such IP licensing arrangement to give rise to national security concerns, particularly if the asset is closely linked to one of the 17 sensitive sectors.
 It is worth noting that all manner of IP licensing could potentially be captured, including licensing from university or research institutes.
-Are there any safe harbours ?
-No .
-There are no turnover, transaction value or market share safe harbours.
+Are there any safe harbours?
+No. There are no turnover, transaction value or market share safe harbours.
 There are also no exclusions for de-minimis revenues, nor a requirement for a UK entity (sales into the UK may be sufficient) or a carve-out for UK acquirers (a UK-to-UK acquisition could be captured)-see below.
 What nexus to the UK does a transaction require?
 The NSIA has a broad extraterritorial reach .
 Although BEIS has made clear that UK companies and UK-based assets are a priority, the Regime also captures international transactions where the Target, despite not being either based in the UK or having UK subsidiaries, has activities (e.g., from an R&D facility) in the UK, and/or supplies goods or services in the UK (e.g., through distributors to UK customers), or is an asset used in connection with activities carried out in the UK and/or in connection with the supply of goods or services to people in the UK (e.g., machinery overseas that produces equipment used in the UK).
 Does the NSI Act apply to UK investors?
-Yes .
-The NSIA does not distinguish between UK and overseas investors and applies also to acquisitions by UK acquirers meeting the required thresholds.
-As such, and unlike the generality of Foreign Direct Investment regimes, the NSIA has the potential to apply to UK-to-UK transactions .
+Yes.
+The NSIA does not distinguish between UK and overseas investors 11 and applies also to acquisitions by UK acquirers meeting the required thresholds.
+As such, and unlike the generality of Foreign Direct Investment regimes, the NSIA has the potential to apply to UK-to-UK transactions.
 Process How is the notification done in practice?
 A notification under the NSIA entails the submission by the acquirer of an online form available at https://nsi.beis.gov.uk/ .
 Although some detailed and potentially onerous information (e.g., on ownership structure, shareholders, directors etc.) is required, preparing a filing is generally less onerous and more straightforward than a merger filing (or a filing under other FDI regimes).
 What are the timings for review?
 Formal acceptance.
 The review period only starts once BEIS has accepted the filing as complete.
 This in effect introduces a sort of prenotification phase, where BEIS can request further information.
 There is no set statutory time for this, but in our experience so far BEIS has been rather swift in declaring completeness.
-According to the Report, the average time to accept filings has so far been 3 working days, which is rather promising-although we are aware of outliers where it
+According to the Report, the average time to accept filings has so far been 3 working days, which is rather promising-although we are aware of outliers where it has taken around 14 days.
+That suggests that this pre-acceptance stage can be much swifter than the UK CMA in the context of its

-&lt;sup>10 With specific regards to foreign investors, BEIS has indicated that the Regime is agnostic to the acquirer's jurisdiction, as is demonstrated by the number of proposed acquisitions by US investors which have been found to raise potential national security concerns (see e.g., the collapse of Nvidia's proposed acquisition of UK chip designer Arm, as well as BEIS' decision to call-in French telco Altice's proposed takeover of BT.
+11 With specific regards to foreign investors, BEIS has indicated that the Regime is agnostic to the acquirer's jurisdiction, as is demonstrated by the number of proposed acquisitions by US investors which have been found to raise potential national security concerns (see e.g., the collapse of Nvidia's proposed acquisition of UK chip designer Arm, as well as BEIS' decision to call-in French telco Altice's proposed takeover of BT.
 That said, in the current geo-political landscape it would seem reasonable to expect Chinese and Russian investors to be subject to particularly close scrutiny.